EliAndrewC/l7r/setting/l7r.md

 Here's the backstory for the famous sword Yamaoroshi:

 The origins of this sword are unknown.
 Its known history begins with Mirumoto Tsuki, who was part of the army that defeated the Maw at the Battle of the Cresting Wave.
 Her own sword destroyed, she pulled the sword of a fallen comrade out of the Maw's hide.
 The sword seemed to move under its own power, hacking and slicing into the Maw, especially when striking from west to east.
-When the final coordinated strike from the remaining warriors finally slew the Maw, Tsuki was the only member of the Dragon clan to help deal the killing blow.
+When the final coordinated strike from the remaining warriors finally slew the Maw, Tsuki was the only member of the Dragon Clan to help deal the killing blow.

 She named the sword Yamaoroshi - "Wind Blowing Down the Mountain".
 As the sword that slew the Maw, it gained great renown, and 150 years later made its way into the hands of a duelist named Mirumoto Tetsushi, who used it to defeat Kakita Senri, chief instructor of the Kakita dueling academy.
 Already an underdog in the fight, Tetsushi chose to face east into the morning sun, practically blinding him in the garden where they fought.
 Yet he emerged victorious, explaining afterwards that just as the Wind Blows Down the Mountain, so too does this sword desire to be striking in the direction from higher elevation to lower elevation, even when its wielder is standing on flat ground.

-Yamaoroshi later became the family sword of Agasha Shigeaki, one of the companions of Agasha Kitsuki, and struck down several of the assassins bent on murdering Mirumoto Januko, the daimyo of the Mirumoto family when the Unicorn returned.
-Agasha Kitsuki was granted his own Family name, and so Shigeaki then became Kitsuki Shigeaki, and Yamaoroshi has stayed with the Kitsuki family ever since.
+Yamaoroshi later became the family sword of Agasha Shigeaki, one of the companions of Agasha Kitsuki, and struck down several of the assassins bent on murdering Mirumoto Januko, the daimyo of the Mirumoto Family when the Unicorn returned.
+Agasha Kitsuki was granted his own Family name, and so Shigeaki then became Kitsuki Shigeaki, and Yamaoroshi has stayed with the Kitsuki Family ever since.

 Note that this sword is steeped in history and is many centuries old, and it is believed to not only benefit from excellent craftsmanship in its manufacture, but that the weight of its past deeds and accomplishments grants its wielder an almost supernatural advantage.